Māori people: Political representation

 Māori have been represented to the Crown in New Zealand politics since the Declaration of the Independence of New Zealand, before the Treaty of Waitangi was signed in 1840.
 Being a traditionally tribal people, no one organisation ostensibly speaks for all Māori nationwide.
 The Māori King Movement (Kīngitanga) originated in the 1860s as an attempt by several iwi to unify under one leader; in modern times, it serves a largely ceremonial role.
 Another attempt at political unity was the Kotahitanga Movement, which established a separate Māori Parliament that held annual sessions from 1892 until its last sitting in 1902.

 Māori have had reserved seats in the New Zealand Parliament since 1868.
 Māori received universal suffrage with other New Zealand citizens in 1893.
 Currently, Māori reserved electorates account for seven of the 120 seats in New Zealand's unicameral parliament, and consideration of and consultation with Māori have become routine requirements for councils and government organisations.
 The contesting of these seats was the first opportunity for many Māori to participate in New Zealand elections, although the elected Māori representatives initially struggled to assert significant influence.
 Sir Āpirana Ngata has often been described as the foremost Māori politician to have served in Parliament in the mid-20th century.

 Debate occurs frequently as to the relevance and legitimacy of the separate electoral roll and the reserved seats.
 The National Party announced in 2008 it would abolish the seats when all historic Treaty settlements have been resolved, which it aimed to complete by 2014.
 However, after the election National reached an agreement with the Māori Party not to abolish the seats until Māori give their approval.

 Several Māori political parties have formed over the years to improve the position of Māori in New Zealand society.
 The present Māori Party, formed in 2004, secured 1.32 per cent of the party vote at the 2014 general election and held two seats in the 51st New Zealand Parliament, with two MPs serving as Ministers outside Cabinet.
 The party did not achieve any representatives in the 52nd New Zealand Parliament, but regained two seats in the 53rd.

-As of the 2020 reelection of the New Zealand Labour Party to government, Labour Minister Nanaia Mahuta is the first female Māori Foreign Minister of New Zealand; she replaced Winston Peters, also Māori, in the role.
+Following the 2020 reelection of the New Zealand Labour Party to government, Labour Minister Nanaia Mahuta became the first female Māori Foreign Minister of New Zealand; she replaced Winston Peters, also Māori, in the role.
 In 2016 she became the first Member of Parliament to have moko kauae (the traditional Māori female facial tattoo).
 In the 2020 election more MPs with moko kauae entered Parliament, including Māori Party co-leader Debbie Ngarewa-Packer and Green Party MP Elizabeth Kerekere.

+The 54th Parliament after the 2023 New Zealand general election has seen a historically high number of Māori MPs at 33.
+Māori are at 27% of the parliament while in the general population they are 17%.